-Please try to arrange the pattern of medication where possible so that it does not fall at lunchtime.
-E.g. Morning, teatime and bedtime.
-We will administer them where they are to be taken 4 times per day.
-A consent form must be completed by the parent/carer at the School Office.
+Please try to arrange the pattern of medication where possible so that it does not fall at lunchtime, e.g. morning, teatime and bedtime.
+We will administer antibiotics where they are to be taken 4 times per day.
+A consent form must be completed by the parent/carer.
+These are available from the school office.

 Treatment pattern should be arranged so that it is not necessary to be used at lunchtime, where possible.

-Non prescription medicine is only administered in circumstances where not to do so would limit a child's access to education (a good example being Piriton for Hay Fever relief) and the medication is appropriate for the nature of the ailment and the age of the child.
+Non prescription medicine is only administered in circumstances where not to do so would limit a child's access to education and the medication is appropriate for the nature of the ailment and the age of the child, e.g., Piriton for hayfever relief.
 If a child is fundamentally unwell, they should remain at home.

-Medicine must be in the original packaging with dosage guidance and handed in at the School Office.
+Medicine must be in the original packaging with dosage guidance and handed in to the school office.